carmensat/Final_Degree_Project/README.md

 # Final_Degree_Project

-In this repository, you will find all the code, images, and files related to my final degree project:
+In this repository, you will find all the code, images, and files related to my final degree project, which consisted in generating a Gene Regulatory Network fo the Lamina cells in the *Drosophila Melanoagaster*:

-*Deciphering the role of Dan and Danr in the identity of Lamina Neurons in the Drosophila Visual System*
+**Deciphering the role of Dan and Danr in the identity of Lamina Neurons in the Drosophila Visual System**

 Carmen Samedi¹

-Scientific director: Dr. Asif Bakshi¹, Dr Claude Desplan² ¹Center for Genomics and Systems Biology (CGSB), New York University Abu Dhabi, PO Box 129188, Abu Dhabi, United Arab Emirates
+Scientific director: Dr. Asif Bakshi¹, Dr Claude Desplan²

+¹Center for Genomics and Systems Biology (CGSB), New York University Abu Dhabi, PO Box 129188, Abu Dhabi, United Arab Emirates

 ²Department of Biology, New York University, 100 Washington Place, New York, NY 10003, USA

 # Abstract